Two-Point Vorticity Statistics in the Inverse Turbulent Cascade

 with the explicit Gaussian solution

-The following relationship between conditional velocity field, conditional dissipation and forcing, and the correlation function $\langle \Omega(r,t)^2 \rangle$ then has to hold:
+provided the following non-trivial relationship between conditional velocity field, conditional dissipation and forcing, and the correlation function $\langle \Omega(r,t)^2 \rangle$ holds:

-A check of this equality is presented in fig. (\ref{checkf}).
+A check of this equality is presented in Fig.\,\ref{checkf}.
 We want to point out that, strictly, the result is only valid for values of $r$, for which $g(r)=0$, i.e. at the minima and maxima of the moment.
-In between these points, the pdf can be determined perturbatively.
+In between these points, the PDF can be determined perturbatively.
 Comparing this explicit Gaussian solution to the DNS data in Figure~\ref{pdf}, our approximate solution provides a good description for not too large increments.
 As the Gaussian solution depends on the correlation function, it also exhibits the typical slight oscillations.
 As a last remark, we remind the reader that the kinetic equation determining the vorticity increment PDF is a nonlinear equation for $H(\Omega,r)$, since the conditional longitudinal velocity increment $V_r(\Omega,r)$ contains the expectation value $\langle \Omega(r,t)^2 \rangle$.